Alcohol was the centre of my life

 “I became an unruly child who went drinking at night with friends.
 I dated different guys that I met at the taverns where I drank and sometimes slept at their places.
 I always lied to my parents about my whereabouts.
 I could not balance my studies and my wild lifestyle with alcohol, as a result, I was condoned in grade nine up to the next grade, but that became even more difficult and I eventually dropped out.”

 Tired of her drinking and not coming home until late, Lerato’s parents chased her out of their house.

 “I was not remorseful about my actions.
+Alcohol was the center of my life.
 Instead, I saw it as an opportunity to live my life freely without being controlled by my parents.
 I moved in with one of my boyfriends and I became pregnant six months later.
 My mother forgave me and allowed me to move back home.”
 After giving birth Lerato didn’t change and continued drinking and going to parties.
 “My mother invited me to The Universal Church but I wasn’t committed and I later had two other children with different men.
 Only last year, I realized I needed to commit my life to God and ask Him to change my character.